Melchizedek;

 Linguistics Hebrew was the language of Abraham’s father, and above mentioned Patriarchs who were still living.
 Descendants of Shem are called “Semites”.
 Semites who obtained a personal relationship with the Heavenly Father and His Holy Spirit Angels are called, `Hebrews.’!

-Reconciliation / Priesthood / Individual, Personal responsibility to make things right with G-D. Genesis 4:7 - G-D spoke directly with Cain before the Flood, and told him that he shall rule over the devil {sin}.
+Reconciliation / Priesthood / Individual, Personal responsibility to make things right with G-d.
+Genesis 4:7 - G-d spoke directly with Cain before the Flood, and told him that he shall rule over the devil {sin}.
 Yeshua/ Jesus Christ told His Disciples they would receive power over all the power of the enemy!

 As tribes grew into nations the rulers had to make sacrifices to the “Higher Powers”, thereby acting as religious leaders and priests.
-When the citizens hear and obey the voice of G-D, they will demand that the king be righteous.
+When the citizens hear and obey the voice of G-d, they will demand that the king be righteous.
 Melchizedek means king of righteousness.

-In the New Testament, the religious group called `Sadducees’ considered themselves to be `just’ and `right’ because they kept the physical liturgy of the religion; but they were `materialists’ and failed to recognize the moving of the Spirit of G-D in mercy and compassion!
-The phrase, “Spirit of G-D” could refer to any person in the G-D-head, or to any chosen Angel on assignment from G-D, or even to the neuter gender {in Greek} of precise force to work at G-D’s command.
+In the New Testament, the religious group called `Sadducees’ considered themselves to be `just’ and `right’ because they kept the physical liturgy of the religion; but they were `materialists’ and failed to recognize the moving of the Spirit of G-d in mercy and compassion!
+The phrase, “Spirit of G-d” could refer to any person in the G-d-head, or to any chosen Angel on assignment from G-d, or even to the neuter gender {in Greek} of precise force to work at G-d’s command.

 Over the millennia, there have been different names for Jerusalem in different languages.